NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/Intersect Launchpod User Guide--DOCID93.md

 ## Description

 Launchpod is a tool to deploy virtual machines (VMs) on the [NeCTAR Research Cloud][nectarrc] with one of a number of preconfigured research-based software applications.
-Launchpod is designed to work like a wizard; it will take care of the technical aspects of spawning a VM by asking the user for the relevnt details.
+Launchpod is designed to work like a wizard; it will take care of the technical aspects of spawning a VM by asking the user for the relevant details.
 The software applications that can be built using Launchpod are:

 * [Twitter Scraper][twitterscraper-doc] – a tool to harvest Twitter for hashtags, phrases, exact tweets and specific users
 * [DIVER][diver-doc] – a general purpose open source research data capture and sharing application